acemod/ACE3/documentation/feature/spectator.md

 - **Camera zoom:** The zoom level of the free camera
 - **Camera speed:** The movement speed of the free camera

-Function `ace_spectator_fnc_setCameraAttributes` can be used to change any of these attributes at ay point (including before spectator has ever opened):
+Function `ace_spectator_fnc_setCameraAttributes` can be used to change any of these attributes at any point (including before spectator has ever opened):

 ```
  * Arguments: